 Frequently Asked Questions

-Q: How long before my trip should I be seen?
+Q: How long before my trip should I be seen for a travel consultation?

 Ideally at least 2 weeks before the trip, but it is never too late.

 Q: Does each country have a list of required vaccines?

 No. Some tropical countries require Yellow Fever for visas or entry.
 Generally, vaccines are medically recommended based on your previous immunization status, health history and specific travel plans.